ChristinaTan0704/anytime-mapf/README.md

 # Anytime Multi-Agent Path Finding

 This repository is directly modified based on [official bandit repo](https://github.com/thomyphan/anytime-mapf) and support using JSON file as input to initilize the solution.
+This modified repository is for getting the result for project [Benchmarking Large Neighborhood Search for Multi-Agent Path Finding](https://github.com/ChristinaTan0704/mapf-lns-benchmark/tree/main).

 ## Installation